Dactylic hexameter

+Genre

 The hexameter is traditionally associated with classical epic poetry in both Greek and Latin.
 Consequently, it has been considered to be the grand style of Western classical poetry.
-Examples of epics in hexameter are Homer's Iliad and Odyssey, Apollonius of Rhodes's Argonautica, Virgil's Aeneid, Ovid's Metamorphoses, Lucan's Pharsalia, Valerius Flaccus's Argonautica, and Statius's Thebaid.
+Examples of epics in hexameter are Homer's Iliad and Odyssey, Apollonius of Rhodes's Argonautica, Virgil's Aeneid, Lucan's Pharsalia, Valerius Flaccus's Argonautica, and Statius's Thebaid.

-However, this meter had a wide use outside of epic.
+The meter also had a wide use outside of epic.
 Greek works in dactylic hexameter include Hesiod's didactic Works and Days and Theogony, some of Theocritus's Idylls, and Callimachus's hymns.
-In Latin famous works include Lucretius's philosophical De rerum natura, Virgil's Eclogues and Georgics, book 10 of Columella's manual on agriculture, as well as satirical works of Lucilius, Horace, Persius, and Juvenal.
+In Latin famous works include Lucretius's philosophical De rerum natura, Virgil's pastoral Eclogues, the same author's Georgics (a work on farming), Ovid's Metamorphoses (a collection of mythological stories), book 10 of Columella's manual on agriculture, the Astronomica (a work on astrology attributed to Marcus Manilius), as well as satirical works of Lucilius, Horace, Persius, and Juvenal.
 Later the hexameter continued to be used in Christian times, for example in the Carmen paschale of the 5th-century Irish poet Sedulius and Bernard of Cluny's 12th-century satire De contemptu mundi among many others.

-Hexameters also form part of elegiac poetry in both languages, the elegiac couplet being a dactylic hexameter line paired with a dactylic pentameter line.
-This form of verse was used for love poetry by Propertius, Tibullus, and Ovid, for Ovid's letters from exile, and for many of the epigrams of Martial.
+Dactylic hexameters were also often paired with dactylic pentameters to make a form known as an elegiac couplet..
+Elegiac couplets were used in Greek for funeral elegies, and poems on war, politics, love, and other themes.
+In Latin they were used for love poetry by Propertius, Tibullus, and Ovid, for Ovid's letters from exile, and for many of the epigrams of Catullus and Martial.

 Structure

-Dactylic hexameter poetry consists of lines, which are divided into feet and further divided into syllables..
+Dactylic hexameter poetry consists of lines, which are divided into feet and further divided into syllables.

 Feet

 A hexameter verse contains six feet.
-The first five feet can be either a dactyl or a spondee.
-However, because Latin is much richer in long syllables than Greek, spondaic feet are more common in Latin hexameter.
+The first five feet can be either a dactyl or a spondee Because Latin is much richer in long syllables than Greek, spondaic feet are more common in Latin hexameter.
 In both Greek and Latin hexameter the fifth foot is usually a dactyl, and a spondee is also rare in the third foot in Greek hexameter.
 The sixth foot can be filled by either a trochee or a spondee.
 Thus a dactylic hexameter line is scanned as follows: